 We only make vows on special occasions.
 Weddings, ordinations, baptisms.
 A promise to God is serious business.

-Recently a member of our church died.
-Carmen was an older man who usually wore sweatpants and a Florida Gators hat.
+Carmen was a member of our church, an older man who usually wore sweatpants and a Florida Gators hat.
 He sat in the back of the sanctuary, and every Sunday he complained that it was too cold.
-(It definitely wasn't.)
-This spring Carmen got cancer.
+(It definitely wasn’t.)
+One spring Carmen got cancer.
 It was aggressive, and he was gone in just a few months.

 Before he died, he gave the church a bag of his prized possessions.
 At the bottom, beneath a pile of Christmas cards and family photographs, was a yellowed envelope.
 Inside was a certificate of baptism issued by St. Anthony’s Catholic Church in Red Bank, New Jersey in 1942.